Merkel hosts jobless summit in shadow of Portugal crisis

 Leaders ranging from conservatives who see eye-to-eye with her - such as Spain's Mariano Rajoy and Greece's Antonis Samaras - to leftists with whom she often disagrees - including France's Francois Hollande and Italy's Enrico Letta - will attend.

-With European Council chief Herman Van Rompuy and European Commission President Jose Manuel Barroso, they will discuss how best to spend 6 billion euros (5.12 billion pounds) in the next two years to create jobs and provide training and apprenticeships.
+With European Council chief Herman Van Rompuy and European Commission President Jose Manuel Barroso, they will discuss how best to spend 6 billion euros ($7.82 billion) in the next two years to create jobs and provide training and apprenticeships.

 "Youth unemployment is perhaps the most pressing European problem.
 We Germans have gathered plenty of experience through our own structural reforms since reunification and we want to share these experiences," Merkel said in an interview with a group of European newspapers on the eve of her summit.